cloud36/causalcuriosity/mmm_carryover_and_shape_effects.md

 ![ROAS](https://i.imgur.com/ZGnBCPn.png)
 ![mROAS](https://i.imgur.com/fKlOCAb.png)

-Basically what this boils down to is a predicted sales with all media channels minus predicted sales with all but the Mth media channel dived by spend.
+Basically what this boils down to is a predicted sales with all media channels minus predicted sales with all but the Mth media channel divided by spend.
 The only catch is that we have to factor in the post-period effect.
 So, instead of just calculating for the change period we have to include the post period as well.

 ![p6](https://i.imgur.com/xs3gH3W.png)